esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 ### Elastic Load Balancer (ELB)

-When using ELB pleas be advised that some worm-up time maybe needed before the load balancer works efficiently for big load.
+When using ELB please be advised that some worm-up time may be needed before the load balancer works efficiently for a big load.

 ### Software load balancer